andreiafreitas/TAU/README.md

 # TAU

-TAU means Test Automation University where I am taking class's.
+TAU means Test Automation University where I am taking classes.
 I chose this learning path you can find on this repository is Web UI JavaScript / API JavaScript.
-With this link you can check my profile: https://testautomationu.applitools.com/me.html#andreia-freitas
+With this link, you can check my profile: https://testautomationu.applitools.com/me.html#andreia-freitas

 ## About me